 The long run co-integrating equation is displayed in the table below.
-In both cases are the sign of the provincial total fix capital stock coefficient positive suggesting that increases in the provincial total fix capital stock will positively affect provincial gross domestic product.
+In both cases the signs of the provincial total fixed capital stock coefficient are positive, suggesting that increases in the provincial total fixed capital stock will positively affect provincial gross domestic product.